MTES-MCT/ecobalyse-data/README.md

     npm run import:all

-All these files are SimaPro-specific CSV files: Agribalyse provided by ADEME, Ecoinvent exported from SimaPro, and other databases provided by third parties, and the LCIA method `EF 3.1`.
+All these files are SimaPro-specific CSV files: Agribalyse provided by ADEME, Ecoinvent exported from SimaPro, other databases provided by third parties, and the LCIA method `EF 3.1`.

 Each file lands in a different Brightway CLA database: